TincheungNet/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 - [ ] Box 1: In App Registrations, select New registration.
 Box 2: Select the Microsoft Entra ID instance (on picture still as Azure AD).
 Box 3: Select Manifest from the middle-tier service registration.
 - [x] Box 1: In App Registrations, select New registration.
 Box 2: Select the Microsoft Entra ID instance (on picture still as Azure AD).
 Box 3: Create a new application and provide the name, account type, and redirect URI.
 - [ ] Box 1: In Enterprise Applications, select New application.
 Box 2: In App Registrations, select New registration.
 Box 3: Select the Microsoft Entra ID instance (on picture still as Azure AD).

+correct answer
+Navigate to the correct tenant (if applicable)
+If you have access to multiple tenants, use the Settings icon (gear icon in the top menu) to switch to the desired tenant via Directories + subscriptions 1 2 3.

+Go to App Registrations > New registration.

+Fill in the application registration details:
+Name: A meaningful name for your app.
+Supported account types: Choose who can use the app:
+ Single tenant (only users in your organization) Multitenant (users in any Microsoft Entra tenant) Multitenant + personal Microsoft accounts
+ Personal Microsoft accounts only
+Redirect URI (optional but recommended for web apps)

+Click Register

 **[⬆ Back to Top](#table-of-contents)**